They say…

 The filtered version has a lightly malty, brambly aroma leading to a crisp, dry and quite sternly hoppy palate, with notes of boiled sweets and burnt toast.
 Bitterish, lettucey resins in the finish are balanced by slightly syrupy malt – a straightforward, pleasantly drinkable beer on the hoppier side of bitter.

 The “real” version is clearly the same beer, but with extra freshness and complexity and no slightly cooked notes – a clear demonstration of the extra dimension live yeast can bring.
 It poured with a more pillowy head and a spicier aroma, with sulphur and yeasty banana notes that recall wheat beer.
 These persist in a fresh and creamy palate that does a better job of offsetting the stern hops, with a good citric tang.
-Juicy malt softens an assertive hoppy finish that turns quite at the end.
+Juicy malt softens an assertive hoppy finish that turns quite bitter at the end.

 Wolf, only available in bottle conditioned form, occupies the stronger end of an imaginative range.
-This is dark reddish-brown with a low but smooth yellowish head and a tart fruit and toffee aroma with a herby, coriander-like Belgian dubbel hint.
+This is dark reddish-brown with a low but smooth yellowish head and a fruit and toffee aroma with a herby, coriander-like Belgian dubbel hint.

-Spicy, juicy emerges on an intense palate with notes of vanilla, pepper, blackcurrant and roasty malt – Challenger hops give an emerging bitterness while US variety Willamette adds some fruity notes.
-A fresh, tart and bitterish finish has a whiff of smoke and green herbs.
+Spicy, juicy orange emerges on an intense palate with notes of vanilla, pepper, blackcurrant and roasty malt – Challenger hops give an emerging bitterness while US variety Willamette adds some fruity notes.
+A fresh, and bitterish finish has a whiff of smoke and green herbs.
 It’s a characterful and robust beer, with a touch of wildness worthy of its name.

 Read more about these beers at ratebeer.com: